TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ Hardened vines grow from the tip of your staff, hitting all creatures on 3 squares in a line in front of you.
 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
 + (Prepared) Staff Strike
-	+ Range: 2 meters.
+	+ Range: 2 meters
 	+ Ignores weapon precision.
-	+ Attack the next foe who moves into or out of this weapon's range.
+	+ Attack the next foe who moves into or out of this attack's range.
 	+ Deals 10 physical damage.
-Potency bonus to damage is doubled for this attack.

 ## Divine Staff
 + Aptitude: Divine
++ (Passive) Unsteady Aiming
+	+ Unless you use Improved Aiming, your projectile attacks with staves have a -2 penalty on precision rolls.
 + (Projectile) Bolt of Exorcism
 	+ Range: 10 meters
 	+ Deals 24 damage.